timotheeg/NESTrisStatsUI/docs/stats.md

 The second section represents a timeline of piece spawning (just like the matrix in the Piece section above).
 Each column represents one piece spawning.
 Approximately the last 150 pieces are presented.

 Within each column, the piece spwaning is represented by a dot.
-The DAS value for the dot is represented by both its height in the column (full DAS on top, empty DAS at bottom), and its color (red, orange, green).
+The DAS value for the dot is represented by both its height in the column (full DAS on top, empty DAS at bottom), and its color (red, orange, green, as described above).

 Additionally, each time DAS is lost (falls to 0 when moving pieces, a dim red vertical bar is displayed).